West Palm Beach Nursing Home Abuse Attorneys

 The signs of emotional abuse are often the most difficult to identify.
 Victims may exhibit mood swings, withdrawal, low self-esteem, and anxiety or depression.

 Financial abuse can occur when the person responsible for an elderly person’s finances takes advantage of their position and misappropriates the funds.
-This can include stealing physical cash or belongings, stealing funds, mismanaging assets, delaying bill payments and cashing checks without consent.
+This can include stealing physical cash or belongings, stealing funds, mismanaging assets, delaying bill payments, and cashing checks without consent.
 It can also include forcing a resident to sign access to funds, power of attorney, or a will or other legal contract.

 Signs of financial abuse include frequent withdrawals from bank accounts, lost property, new loans or mortgages, and recent revisions to wills and other important legal documents.

-Regardless of the type of abuse, if you believe your loved one is a victim, you may have legal recourse.
+No matter of the type of abuse, if you believe your loved one is a victim, you may have legal recourse.
 Contact our West Palm Beach nursing home abuse attorneys today to discuss your legal options.

 Find out if you have a case.
 Call 1 (855) 722-2552.

-Hold Nursing Homes Accountable
+Holding Nursing Homes Accountable

 Some common types of nursing home negligence can include:

-Negligent Hiring Practices – It is the nursing home’s responsibility to hire qualified staff who have the proper education, pass a background check, and meet all state and federal requirements.
+Negligent hiring practices – It is the nursing home’s responsibility to hire qualified staff who have the proper education, pass a background check, and meet all state and federal requirements.
 When a resident is injured because of a staff member who was not properly educated or had a criminal record, the facility can be held liable.

-Inadequate Training – Nursing home facilities can be held accountable for patients who are injured because of poorly trained staff who are not taught how to properly administer medications or how to handle unruly patients.
+Inadequate training – Nursing home facilities can be held accountable for patients who are injured because of poorly trained staff who are not taught how to properly administer medications or how to handle unruly patients.

 Understaffing – If a nursing home does not have an appropriate staff-to-patient ratio, quality of care will decline.
 When there are too few staff members, they are unable to spend adequate time with each patient, which can lead to neglect, medication errors and other forms of abuse.

 If you suspect abuse or neglect, do not hesitate to seek legal counsel.
 Our West Palm Beach nursing home abuse attorneys will evaluate and investigate your claim to determine if you have a case.
-If you do, we will do everything in our power to hold the responsible parties accountable and to recover the compensation for your loved one’s suffering.
+If you do, we will do everything in our power to hold the responsible parties accountable and recover compensation for your loved one’s suffering.
 Get started today with a free consultation.

 Complete a Free Case Evaluation form to get started on the path toward justice.